HathorNetwork/hathor-explorer/RELEASING.md

 ## Deploying
 Deploys are automated using Github Actions.

-To deploy to the `testnet` website, simply commit to the `master` branch.
+The `testnet` website will be deployed on commits to the `release` branch.

-To deploy to the `mainnet` website, create a release in Github using a tag in the format `v0.0.0`.
+To deploy to the `mainnet` website, create a release in Github using a tag in the format `v0.0.0` and pointing to the `release` branch.
 You should use the same version that you updated in the files in the previous section.